kununu/data-fixtures/docs/FixtureTypes/symfony-http-client.md

 ### 3. Append Fixtures

-By default when loading fixtures the Http Client responses internal storage is purged.
+By default, when loading fixtures the Http Client responses internal storage is purged.
 If you want to change this behavior and instead append the fixtures, you can pass *true* as second argument to the HttpClientExecutor.

 ```php